indirect

 Oxford Dictionary

-- the levying of tax on goods and services rather than income or profits: the country has a high rate of indirect taxation
+- a tax levied on goods and services rather than on income or profits.

 Oxford Dictionary